Awesomefox8/ParallaxMitigation/README.md

 Tightening amount is the amount the Mitigation amount will increase per update, recommended is 0.05

-calibration, when you check the box, hold your pen on the surface of the tablet, and slowly rock the pen left and right, keeping the tip in the same place.
-When you think that it is close enough to zero, take your pen off of the tablet, click into the console tab, change it to debug, take the value that was repeated many times before the bottom few values, put this into "Mitigation amount" uncheck calibration, click save, and apply.
+calibration: when you check the box, click into the console tab, change it to debug,hold your pen on the surface of the tablet, and slowly rock the pen left and right, keeping the tip in the same place.
+  When you think that the cursor movement is close enough to zero, look at the last value in the console, take your pen off of the tablet, put the number into "Mitigation amount" uncheck calibration, click save, and apply.